Distinguished Alumni Awards

 Each year, the College publicly recognizes alumni who embody the attitudes and values that provide the foundation for exceptional patient care.
 Award recipients receive special recognition during the annual Reunion Celebration.

-Congratulations to our 2018 award recipients, who were honored during our Founders Day Convocation on Friday, Nov.
-9, 2018.
+Congratulations to our 2019 award recipients, who will be honored during our Founders Day Convocation on Friday, Nov.
+8, 2019.